grumpyjames/birding-almanac/sites/Wallasea_Island.md

-bike on the train to Burnham-on-Crouch and then getting [the ferry](http://www.burnhamferry.co.uk/) across to the reserve - there are regular sailings from Easter 'til September, it _may_ be possible to arrange crossings on an adhoc basis outside that period.
+bike on the train to Burnham-on-Crouch and then getting [the ferry](http://www.burnhamferry.co.uk/) across to the reserve - there are regular sailings from Easter 'til September, it _may_ be possible to arrange crossings on an ad hoc basis outside that period.

 ### How to do it

 Wallasea is quite an otherworldly place.
-If you drive here, a kilometre or two out from the car park, you might notice a change in the landscape, from standard farmland to flat, almost oppressive emptyness.
+If you drive here, a kilometre or two out from the car park, you might notice a change in the landscape, from standard farmland to flat oppressive emptiness.
 The single track access road with its vicious ramps adds to the feeling that this isn't a place that's ready for the mass market yet.

-...and you know what?
-That's absolutely fantastic.
-It gives the reserve a feeling of discovery that is missing on some of the more well visited locations - you're on your own; a vast open space full of bird life demands your attention.
+...and what an absolute tonic that is.
+It gives the reserve a feeling of discovery that is missing on some of the more well visited locations.
+You're on your own; a vast open space full of bird life demands your attention.

 In terms of exploring the site - there are three trails on the RSPB's official map; sadly two are one way - a tough ask for me (I greatly